Osmosis-AI/osmosis-remote-rollout-example/rollout_server/docs/TOKEN_ATTRIBUTION_GUIDE.md

 - Turn 1: RolloutServer calls the training side for an assistant message.
 - Turn 2+: RolloutServer appends tool results and calls again.

 The training side records tokens across these calls.
-If earlier messages change, then the training side can no longer align the new prompt with the previously recorded token prefix.
+If earlier messages change, then it can no longer align the new prompt with the previously recorded prompt token prefix.

 ## Requirements